Rito13/nano-gdscript/README.md

 ```sh
 chmod +x install
 ```
-2. Start the installation
+2. Start the installation.
+On android use `-a` option.
 ```sh
 ./install
 ```
-On android use `-a` option
 3. Test it
 ```sh
 nano test.gd